apache/tvm/vta/hardware/chisel/README.md

 VTA in Chisel
 ===================================================
+To test the design in simulation
+ - `make` and the output files are in `pynq/out`
+ - you can add customized test by specifying `make TEST_NAME=your_test` but you need to change the mem files accordingly in `pynq/scripts/vivado.tcl`

+To generate bitstream for PYNQ
+ - `make VTA_TARGET=hw` wil generate the VTA bitstream, and the gernerated bitstream can be found under `pynq/out/export/vta.bit`

 For contributors who wants to test a chisel module:

  - You can add your test files in  `src/test/scala/unitttest`